Research

 Impact Analysis of Road Side Barriers and Seismic Analysis of MSE Walls and Bridge Abutments

-An estimated half of all retaining walls for transportation applications—more than 7,500,000 square feet—of MSE walls with precast panel facings are built each year in the United States.
-Over 2,000,000 square feet of these walls contain modular concrete block facings, which are by definition weaker than the reinforced concrete wall facings in hybrid walls.
-Top-mounted traffic barrier rails are fixed monolithically to continuous footings to prevent severe wall damage during vehicle collisions (named anchor slab, moment slab, or sleeper slab).
+In the United States, approximately half of all retaining walls constructed annually for transportation purposes—more than 7.5 million square feet—are mechanically stabilized earth (MSE) walls with precast panel facings.
+Of these, over 2 million square feet feature modular concrete block facings, which are inherently weaker than the reinforced concrete facings used in hybrid walls.
+To mitigate damage during vehicle impacts, top-mounted traffic barrier rails are monolithically fixed to continuous footings, commonly referred to as anchor slabs, moment slabs, or sleeper slabs.

-The efforts made in this study's numerical analysis have served as the foundation for work in various fields, including the seismic analysis of hybrid walls, MSE retaining walls, and bridge abutments.
+The numerical analyses conducted in this study have provided a foundation for advancements in various fields, including the seismic analysis of hybrid walls, MSE retaining walls, and bridge abutments.
+These efforts continue to inform safer and more resilient infrastructure designs.

 Performance of Earth Dams under Strong Earthquakes